ICYMI in NFL Week 7: Lions fans call out officiating circus

 TRADE-OFFS

-If playoff contenders such as the New Orleans Saints, who are now 5-0 with Teddy Bridgewater starting in place of an injured Drew Brees, or the Colts, who somehow have managed to go 4-2 after Andrew Luck retired in the preseason — and can we just agree right now that Sean Payton and Frank Reich deserve all of the Coach of the Year votes? — want to see proof that making a swap can pay immediate dividends, they need look no further than the St. Louis Rams and Baltimore Ravens.
+If playoff contenders such as the New Orleans Saints, who are now 5-0 with Teddy Bridgewater starting in place of an injured Drew Brees, or the Colts, who somehow have managed to go 4-2 after Andrew Luck retired in the preseason — and can we just agree right now that Sean Payton and Frank Reich deserve all of the Coach of the Year votes? — want to see proof that making a swap can pay immediate dividends, they need look no further than the Los Angeles Rams and Baltimore Ravens.
 The Rams picked up cornerback Jalen Ramsey from the Jacksonville Jaguars and, thanks in part to his miraculous recovery from a bad back (insert eyeroll emoji here), his debut featured a forced fumble, four tackles and some serious defense against premier receiver Julio Jones in a 37-10 victory over imploding Atlanta.
 The DB jettisoned by the Rams because they added Ramsey, Marcus Peters, also made quite an impression on his new team, the Ravens.
-He scored his fifth career pick-6, a 67-yard return after intercepting Russell Wilson in Baltimore’s 30-16 win at Seattle.
+He scored his fifth career pick 6, a 67-yard return after intercepting Russell Wilson in Baltimore’s 30-16 win at Seattle.

-AP Sports Writers Noah Trister in Detroit, and Stephen Whyno in Landover, Md., contributed.
+AP Sports Writers Noah Trister in Detroit, and Stephen Whyno in Landover, Maryland, contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL